aletheaalmas/aletheaalmas.com/README.md

 # Hello!
 I'm Ale🧕🏻

-Welcome to Ale's personal website.
+Welcome to personal website of Alethea Almas Fahrana.
 I'm Indonesian living in China who starting to learn about **full-stack web development**.

 This website will be available in **two languages** (English and Chinese) and support **two screen modes** (light and dark).